BostonUniversitySeniorDesign/2020-sensor-miniproject/README.md

 * What is the mean and variance of the *time interval* of the sensor readings?
 Please plot its probability distribution function.
 Does it mimic a well-known distribution for connection intervals in large systems?
 [8 points]

 ### Task 3: Design

+This coding would take place in a separate program (not within ws_client.py).
+This is to make things simpler since asynchronous programming requires specific syntax and practices that complicate things in a short project like this.

 (25 points total for this section)